top of page

 We have developed a checklist for voice awareness and the process of combining mapping and writing with voice work has enhanced our versatility as therapists and offers ways of linking with the other therapy approaches drawing upon narrative therapy, systemic thinking and emotionally focused work.

 Therapy is a series of mostly surprising, sometimes unintended (though we are fishing for them) troublesome tricky or divine moments.
-The voice is the unsung companion and possible the key to working with more self-conscious relational and conversational awareness of feelings and language.
+Sometimes they come in and out the therapy space like butterflies or buzzing bees and other times like elephants.
+The voice is the unsung companion and possible the key to working with more self-conscious relational and conversational awareness of how we communicate our feelings through vocalisations and language.
 So as to work more therapeutically.
 We draw on the tools and concepts of Cognitive Analytic Therapy and the growing mix of ideas from social therapy, relational psychoanalysis and identity therapy.
 In particular we draw on the rich work of Bob Hobson still rich and rewarding book Forms of Feeling.

 If any of this is of interest and you are curious about combining mapping and writing and talking therapeutically and reflectively in a conversational way then book a place on one of our Therapy with the Voice workshops.